 With no way of ignoring it any longer, the era of inappropriate treatment of women finally looks like it’s coming to a close.

-Though virtual reality became a reality for consumers in 2016, productions of the computers and hardware necessary to make it commercially viable until this year.
+Although virtual reality became a reality for consumers in 2016, productions of the computers and hardware necessary to make it commercially viable weren’t really available until this year.
 In April, Inc’s Molly St. Louis laid out five very cogent reasons “Why 2017 is the Year Virtual Reality Becomes a Thing.”

-Thing is, it’s not become a thing… at least not anywhere near the sense it was supposed to be a thing by this time when its proponents were talking about it a couple of years ago.
+The problem is, it has not become a thing … at least not anywhere near the sense it was supposed to be a thing by this time when its proponents were talking about it a couple of years ago.
 TechCrunch’s Natasha Lomas had bluntly noted by August that “This VR cycle is dead.”

 TechCrunch’s Lucas Matney fleshed the idea out a little more, saying around the same time,